opsi-org/lazarus/opsi-misc/opsisetupdetector/template-files/default/generic/customdir_readme.txt

-Plave your custom files here.
+Place your custom files here.